steilerDev/premiumize.me-cli-downloader/README.md

 You can specify a default download location in this file, by setting the variable `$DEFAULT_DOWNLOAD_LOCATION`.

 # Prerequisits
 The script only requires `curl` (version: 7.26.0) for the web interactions, `jq` (version: jq-1.4-1-e73951f) for JSON processing and `unrar` (version 4.10) for extraction.
 I tested the script with the annotated versions on a Debian 7 machine, that does not mean that they are explicitly required.
+Savelog